 Data Used for Study

-Raw data from a previously reported MSP-MS experiment was acquired from the MassIVE Repository (accession number MSV00008595).8 In brief, these data were generated from a study that utilized a 228-member peptide library that was incubated with either 18.4 nM cathepsin A, 2.64 nM cathepsin B, 19.6 nM cathepsin C or 100 nM cathepsin D. The concentration of each peptide in the library was 0.5 M. After incubation at 37C for defined time points, the reaction was quenched by addition of 6.4 M guanidine hydrochloride.
+Raw data from a previously reported MSP-MS study was acquired from the MassIVE Repository (accession number MSV00008595).8 In brief, these data were generated from a study that utilized a 228-member peptide library that was incubated with either 18.4 nM cathepsin A, 2.64 nM cathepsin B, 19.6 nM cathepsin C or 100 nM cathepsin D. The concentration of each peptide in the library was 0.5 M. After incubation at 37C for defined time points, the reaction was quenched by addition of 6.4 M guanidine hydrochloride.
 These samples were desalted with C18 spin columns, and ~0.4 g of each sample was subjected to LC-MS/MS analysis using an Ultimate 3000 HPLC and Q-Exactive mass spectrometer.
 LC and MS parameters have been previously reported 8.

 Upstream Proteomic Software